-Weddle moved into the starting lineup in 2008 and finished the year second on the team in tackles with a career-high 135, just one behind the team leader.
-He also set a team record with an 86-yard fumble return for a touchdown against the Atlanta Falcons.
-His all-around game improved each year and in 2010, he received his first all-pro honors when he was selected to AP’s All-Pro second team after the Chargers finished the season ranked first in the NFL in pass defense.
+A second-round pick in 2007, Weddle moved into the starting lineup in 2008 and finished the year second on the team in tackles with a career-high 135, just one behind the team leader.
+He also had a team-record 86-yard fumble return for a touchdown against the Atlanta Falcons.
+Weddle’s all-around game improved each year and in 2010, he received his first all-pro honors when he was selected to AP’s All-Pro second team after the Chargers finished the season ranked first in the NFL in pass defense.
 Weddle helped turn around a pass defense that just two seasons earlier ranked second-to-last in the league.
 Within months, the Chargers rewarded Weddle with a new five-year contract and it kicked off the best season of his young career in 2011.
 He helped clinch two early-season back-to-back wins with late fourth-quarter interceptions, becoming just the third Chargers defender to do so in the previous 20 years.
 It was the beginning of a Pro Bowl season in which Weddle tied for the NFL lead with a career-high seven picks.
 And it wasn’t just Pro Bowl accolades that Weddle earned, as a slew of All-Pro accolades followed, accompanied by his selection as the Chargers’ Defensive Player of the Year.
 Weddle even intercepted two passes in the Pro Bowl, one of which resulted in a touchdown after a lateral, while also breaking up a game-high three passes in a 59-41 win by the AFC.

-TRANSACTION HISTORY: Second-round pick (37), April 28, 2007...signed four-year contract, July 24, 2007...signed new five-year contract, July 30, 2011.
+TRANSACTION HISTORY: Second-round pick (37), April 28, 2007...signed July 24...signed five-year contract, July 30, 2011.

-2014: Pro Bowl...team-high 10 tackles, including nine solos, and jarring hit to break up fourth quarter pass intended for Marquise Goodwin...first interception of season to help close out Sept.
-28 win vs. Jacksonville...fourth quarter pick led to field goal and final points in 33-14 win...big hit to break up third-down pass intended for James Jones in first quarter Oct.
-12 at Oakland...Chargers drove 13 plays and 85 yards on ensuing possession after three-and-out and scored touchdown for 14-7 lead...early in third quarter vs. Raiders, attempted pass on fake punt on 4th-and-35 play that fell incomplete...fourth quarter blitz and pressure on Raiders’ quarterback Derek Carr led to intentional grounding penalty...after penalty, Chargers had season-long 29-yard punt return that kick-started game-winning touchdown drive for 31-28 win...started 100th career game Oct.
+2014: Pro Bowl...Associated Press, Pro Football Writers of America and Sporting News first-team All-Pro...All-AFC by Professional Football Writers of America...Chargers Defensive Player of Year...Team Captain...team-high 10 tackles, including nine solos, and jarring hit to break up fourth quarter pass intended for Marquise Goodwin Sept.
+21 at Buffalo...interception helped close out Sept.
+28 win vs. Jacksonville...big hit to break up third-down pass intended for James Jones in first quarter Oct.
+12 at Oakland...on ensuing possession, Chargers scored touchdown for 14-7 lead...fourth quarter blitz and pressure on Raiders’ QB Derek Carr led to intentional grounding penalty...after penalty, Chargers had season-long 29-yard punt return that kick-started game-winning touchdown drive for 31-28 win...100th career start Oct.
 19 vs. Kansas City...led team with 11 tackles Oct.
-23 at Denver...made potentially biggest play of career, forcing fumble at Chargers’ 45-yard line at end of second play of overtime Dec.
-20 at San Francisco...Chargers had overcome 21-point deficit early in game and 14-point deficit in fourth quarter to send game to OT...finished 49ers contest with nine tackles for fourthcareer and third-straight 100-tackle season.
+23 at Denver...forced fumble on second play of overtime Dec.
+20 at San Francisco to set up game-winning field goal...Chargers had overcome 21-point deficit early in game and 14-point deficit in fourth quarter to send game to OT...finished 49ers contest with nine tackles for fourth-career and third-straight 100-tackle season.

-2013: Pro Bowl...Associated Press Second-Team All-Pro and First-Team by Sports Illustrated...All-AFC by Professional Football Writers of America (PFWA)...All-AFC West by ESPN...Chargers David Griggs Memorial Award as Defensive Player of Year...Team Captain...two big third-down passes defensed in 30-21 win over Dallas Sept.
-29...broke up second- quarter 3rd-and-6 pass to Jason Witten that led to missed 56-yard FG...in fourth quarter, broke up deep 3rd-and-8 pass to Witten...following punt, Antonio Gates caught 56-yard TD pass for 30-21 lead...then with 2:50 left in game, wrapped up Terrance Williams at the one-yard line and held him up while Crezdon Butler forced a fumble that Richard Marshall recovered in end zone for touchback to seal victory...played in 100th career game and racked up career-high 16 tackles Nov.
+2013: Pro Bowl...Associated Press Second-Team All-Pro and First-Team by Sports Illustrated...All-AFC by Professional Football Writers of America (PFWA)...All-AFC West by ESPN...David Griggs Memorial Award as Chargers Defensive Player of Year...Team Captain...ranked No. 92 on NFL Network’s list of Top 100 Players...two big third-down passes defensed in 30-21 win over Dallas Sept.
+29...first led to missed 56-yard field goal...in fourth quarter, broke up deep 3rd-and-8 pass to Jason Witten...following punt, Antonio Gates caught 56-yard TD pass for 30-21 lead...then with 2:50 left in game, wrapped up Terrance Williams at one-yard line and held him up while Crezdon Butler forced fumble that Richard Marshall recovered in end zone for touchback to seal victory...season-high 16 stops in 100th career game Nov.
 3 at Washington...Nov.
-10 vs. Denver, successfully executed fake punt on 4th-and-1 on opening series of game...Nov.
+10 vs. Denver, executed fake punt on 4th-and-1 on opening series of game...Nov.
 24 at Kansas City, sealed 41-38 victory with forced fumble and fumble recovery on Chiefs’ last ditch play of the game...outstanding all-around game Dec.
-1 vs. Cincinnati…first interception of season in second quarter…later in quarter, recorded special teams tackle inside 20 (16-yard line) after punt…in third quarter, one-yard tackle for loss led to punt on first drive of quarter…and in fourth quarter, returned BenJarvus Green-Ellis fumble 27 yards to help set up field goal...highlight-reel INT off Oakland’s Matt McGloin Dec.
-22...lept in air to break up pass and then made diving catch to secure pick...led to touchdown for 10-7 lead two plays later in eventual 26-13 win...during Raiders’ game, increased season tackle total to 102 for second-straight and third-career 100-tackle season...made perhaps guttsiest call of career in Dec.
-29 overtime win vs. Kansas City to put Chargers into playoffs... helped keep game-winning field goal drive in OT alive by successfully executing fake punt with two-yard run on 4th-and-2 from own 28 yard line.
+1 vs. Cincinnati, including interception, special teams tackle inside 20 (16-yard line) after punt, third down tackle for loss to force punt, before returning fumble 27 yards to set up field goal in fourth quarter...highlight-reel pick off Oakland’s Matt McGloin Dec.
+22 as he lept in air to break up pass and then made diving catch to secure pick...it set up touchdown for 10-7 lead in 26-13 win...during Raiders’ game, increased season tackle total to 102 for second-straight and third-career 100-tackle season...made perhaps guttsiest call of career in Dec.
+29 overtime win vs. Kansas City to put Chargers into playoffs... helped keep game-winning field goal drive in OT alive by successfully executing fake punt with two-yard run on 4th-and-2 from own 28.

-2011: Pro Bowl starter...First-team All-Pro by Associated Press, Pro Football Weekly & the Professional Football Writers of America, Sporting News and Sports Illustrated...Chargers' David Griggs Memorial Award as Defensive Player of Year...USA Football All-Fundamentals Team pick...game-clinching interception with 55 seconds left in fourth-quarter of 20-17 win over Kansas City Sept.
+2011: Pro Bowl starter...first-team All-Pro by Associated Press Pro Football Weekly & PFWA, Sporting News and Sports Illustrated...Chargers Defensive Player of Year...USA Football All-Fundamentals Team pick...game-clinching interception with 55 seconds left in fourth-quarter of 20-17 win over Kansas City Sept.
 25...week later, intercepted Miami’s Chad Henne with 2:53 left in final quarter to preserve 26-16 victory...goal-line interception off New York Jets’ Mark Sanchez Oct.
 23...career-high two picks off Chiefs’ Cassel in ESPN MNF game Oct.
 31 at Arrowhead Stadium...first pick led to field goal and second late in fourth quarter helped send game to OT...Dec.
-5 interception during Monday Night Football game in Jacksonville led to touchdown and 24-14 lead...career-best seventh interception of season lead to touchdown for 13-0 lead in Dec.
-11 win over Buffalo...game-high two interceptions with 90 yards in returns, including 63-yarder in Pro Bowl at Aloha Stadium...added game-high three passes defensed and tied for second on AFC with five stops... pick in third quarter off Carolina’s Cam Newton set up field goal for 31-28 AFC lead...returned second pick off Newton in fourth quarter 27 yards and lateraled to Kansas City’s Derrick Johnson who took it final 60 yards for touchdown and 59-35 AFC lead.
+5 interception during Monday Night Football game in Jacksonville led to touchdown and 24-14 lead...career-best seventh interception of season led to touchdown for 13-0 lead in Dec.
+11 win over Buffalo...game-high two interceptions with 90 yards in returns, including 63-yarder, in Pro Bowl at Aloha Stadium...added game-high three passes defensed and tied for second on AFC with five stops... pick in third quarter off Carolina’s Cam Newton set up field goal for 31-28 AFC lead...returned second pick off Newton in fourth quarter 27 yards and lateraled to Kansas City’s Derrick Johnson who took it final 60 yards for touchdown and 59-35 AFC lead.

 2007: Series of big 3rd-down plays in first half of first-career game vs. Chicago…third-down tackle for loss, two quarterback pressures and sack on consecutive series...first-career interception to seal 35-10 win over Houston Oct.
 28…one-handed interception prevented touchdown in third quarter of Divisional Playoff win at Indianapolis.